How AI can help you win the inbox attention game

 Findings from a machine learning analysis of subject lines

 Open.
 Archive.
 Delete.
 When it comes to email inboxes, these decisions are made in the blink of an eye.
-Standing out in the inbox, especially when you’re reaching out to students who have yet to express interest, is part art, part science, and incredibly crucial to the success of your marketing campaigns.
+Standing out in the inbox, especially when you’re reaching out to students who have yet to express interest, is part art, part science, and totally crucial to the success of your marketing campaigns.
 But what will grab high schoolers’ attention enough get your messages opened?

 We recently conducted an analysis of all emails from our Cultivate campaigns across every Enroll360 partner institution, using advanced machine learning techniques, to determine the impact of specific words within subject lines.
 For the purposes of the analysis, we principally looked at the hardest-to-engage audience: sophomores and juniors who have yet to indicate interest in the institution that is emailing them.
-Because privacy changes Lin the email environment have made open rates an ever-less-reliable measure of performance, we concentrated on click rates as the primary measure of subject line efficacy for this analysis.
+Because privacy changes in the email environment have made open rates an ever-less-reliable measure of performance, we concentrated on click rates as the primary measure of subject line efficacy for this analysis.

 Thanks to the power of AI for analyzing large data sets, we found overperformers, underperformers, a few surprises, and confirmation that many of our current best practices are still trustworthy.